aryamansuri/Donaldson-Paper/README.md

 ## Statement on LLM usage

-Parts of the conclusion of the paper were written help of the Chat-GPT-3.5.
+Parts of the conclusion of the paper were written with the help of the Chat-GPT-3.5.
 The entire chat history is available in inputs/llm/Toronto Homicides_ Weather Impact.txt.